alexdsbreslav/quicklooks/how_to_use_quicklook/save_chart_to_your_computer.md

 To save your chart to your computer, you'll need to do four things:
 1. Add the `chart_name` (e.g. `example_chart_name`)
 2. Add the `path_to_folder_to_save_chart_in`.
 This is a filepath that dicates which folder on your computer the file save your chart in(e.g. `/Users/alex/Documents`).
-3. Set `print_or_slide` equal to `'print'` or `'slide'`; this will dictate the resolution of the saved figure.
-For example, if you want to save your figure to place in a word document, you'd set the size of your plot (in your chart_skeleton) to `'print'` and this settting to `'print'`.
-Your figure will save as a small, high resolution, png file.
-4. Set `print_confirmation` to True or False.
+3. Set `print_confirmation` to True or False.
 If True, your code will print where exactly the image file was saved. (e.g. `example_chart_name was save in the folder: /Users/alex/Documents`.
 I would recommend setting this to True.

 I strongly recommend writing `path_to_folder_to_save_chart_in` as a relative filepath using the package `os`.
 [Click here](https://github.com/alexdsbreslav/quicklook/blob/master/how_to_use_quicklook/creating_relative_filepaths.md) for a brief introduction to relative filepaths.